speniti/speniti.github.io/curriculum_en.md

 <i aria-hidden="true">🗓️</i>from 2019-05 to 2020-09 | _<i aria-hidden="true">📍</i>[via Pietro Filargo 36, 20143, Milano, Italy](https://www.openstreetmap.org/#map=18/45.443087/9.166283)_

-I led a team of 4 developers with different seniorities, together we developed many customisations and plugins for the Moodle Learning Management System.
+I led a team of four developers with different seniorities, together we developed several customisations and plugins for the Moodle Learning Management System.

 Technologies used: